Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

 \begin{itemize} \item[\ding{43}] Sharing information, resources, and tools raised concerns about whether communities could meaningfully sustain autonomy within an interdependent network.
 Although polycentricity can offset such pressures by allowing communities to exist in varying trust bubbles, participants emphasized needing to ensure communities could make decisions according to their own needs and goals. \end{itemize}

-When a community generates their Governance Nutrition Facts label, they can fork a version from other communities and then adapt the decision(s) for each dimension of community governance.
+When a community generates their Governance Nutrition Facts label, they can fork a version from other communities and adapt each dimension of community governance.
 The options available in the forking system can draw from the Nutrition Facts of all communities in the network to provide a modular catalog of decisions to fork from along each dimension.
 It can also be filtered by trust bubble.
 In turn, communities can also contribute to this catalog, so that other communities might reference it in the future.
 The shared language that the modular forking system is based on is descriptive, not prescriptive.
-Along each dimension of community governance, the system prompts the community to reflect on whether the forked decision reflects their community's actual values and goals.
+Along each dimension of community governance, the system prompts the community to reflect on whether the forked decision reflects their values and goals.

-Forkability reduces the labor it takes to craft a set of governance practices and processes by allowing communities to avoid doing so from scratch.
-In practice, communities already copy and customize governance practices based on what they see in other communities \citep{tosch_privacypolicies_2024,kiene_relationalorigins_2025}, but are prone to path dependencies.
-We suggest that forkability also requires that communities have a fairly rich catalog of potential choices to copy from, as envisioned in the modular forking system in our ecosystem.
-However, forking is not just about copying; it is about \textbf{adding, customizing, and discarding modular components as needed}.
-Fundamentally about adaptation, forkability emphasizes making sure a community can tailor their governance practices to their independent needs.
+Forkability reduces the labor it takes to craft governance processes.
+Communities already copy and customize governance practices based on what they see in other communities \citep{tosch_privacypolicies_2024,kiene_relationalorigins_2025}, but are prone to path dependencies.
+We suggest that forkability also requires a heterogeneous catalog of potential choices to copy from, as envisioned in the modular forking system in our ecosystem.
+Forking is not just about copying; it is about \textbf{adding, customizing, and discarding modular components as needed}.
+Forkability ensures a community can tailor their governance practices to their independent needs.
 Communities can add their forks as new modules.
 Forkability thus also emphasizes that \textbf{modular choices can evolve over time}.